grahammkelly/micronaut-maven-demo/README.md

 ## Native compilation

+You can compile into native code using `./mvnw package -Dpackaging=native-image`.

+!!! warning "Issues with native images"

+    Please be aware, certain features WILL NOT work on the native image
-You can compile into native code using `./mvnw package -Dpackaging=native-image`. **However**, be aware, the testcontainers library is not supported by GraalVM, so the tests will fail against the native application, _and_ if you run the application natively, without redirecting the application config to use a 'real' MongoDB instance (either hosted seperately, or in-memory), the service will startup, however there may be no functionality.
+    * The testcontainers library is not supported by GraalVM, so the tests will fail against the native application.

+        If you run the application natively, without redirecting the application config to use a 'real' MongoDB instance (either hosted seperately, or in-memory), the service will startup, however there may be no functionality.
+    * The `micronaut-aot` library is not supported by GraalVM, so AOT compilation will fail.
+    * There are problems loading the logging libraries at runtime.
+Currently, you receive errors when running the native image if logs are configured to output in JSON format.

+ALso, be aware, the native compilation takes a long time, and uses a lot of memory.
+It is recommended to use a machine with at least 16GB of RAM, and to use the `--no-fallback` option to the native-image command, to reduce the memory footprint of the resulting binary.

 ---